 Ad mentem Enrici

-seventeenth-century reception of Henry of Ghent's demonstration of the existence of God
+The Seventeenth-Century Reception of Henry of Ghent’s Proof for the Existence of God

 DOI: